 This course 2Y38 leads to PGCE (M) QTS.
-Further clarity on the significance of different teacher training qualifications can be found here.
+The significance of different teacher training qualifications.

 Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.